zarqman/fluent-plugin-syslog-tls/docs/configuration.md

 ### host

 Host represents DNS name of endpoint where should be data sent.
-Example: `syslog.collection.us1.sumologic.com`
+Example: `syslog.collection.us1.sumologic.com` or `logs1.papertrailapp.com`

 ### port